boundless-xyz/docs/README.md

 ## Updating Release Tags

-The documentation uses an automated version management system to stay in sync with releases from [boundless-xyz/boundless](https://github.com/boundless-xyz/boundless).
+The documentation uses a version management system to stay in sync with releases from [boundless-xyz/boundless](https://github.com/boundless-xyz/boundless).

-### Automatic Updates

-A GitHub Action runs daily to check for new releases and automatically creates a PR when one is detected.
-You can also manually trigger it from the Actions tab.

-### Manual Updates
+### Updating the Version

 **Option 1: Auto-update to latest release**
 ```bash